 Cons:

-Differences Between Windowing and Clipping in Computer Graphics
+Differences Between Windowing vs Clipping in Computer Graphics

 Defines a visible portion of the sceneRemoves invisible or non-visible elements